anslan/BGE_biomonitoring_wf/docs/1_1pollinators.rst

 Pollinator communities
 **********************

-The SOP for the BGE case study 'Pollinator Communities - Malaise trap sampling' within `Biodiversity Genomics Europe <https://biodiversitygenomics.eu/>`_ project.
+The SOP for the 'Pollinator Communities - Malaise trap sampling' within `Biodiversity Genomics Europe <https://biodiversitygenomics.eu/>`_ project.
 This is mirror for the workflow hosted in `WorkflowHub <https://doi.org/10.48546/workflowhub.sop.18.1>`_ *(which hosts the downloadable PDF).*